aboutbits/github-actions-vercel/readme.md

 ## Build & Publish

-To build and publish the chart, visit the GitHub Actions page of the repository and trigger the workflow "Release Package" manually.
+To build and publish the action, visit the GitHub Actions page of the repository and trigger the workflow "Release Package" manually.

 ## Information